NoraTanous/Thermal-Sense/README.md

 ---

 ##  Signal Generation
-Once the mapping algorithm has decided what notes to play and when, ThermalSense must actually produce the corresponding sound waves.
-This section breaks down how we turn those abstract “note events” into real audio you can hear.
+Signal generation is the bridge between “what notes to play” and “actual sound you hear.”
+Once the mapping algorithm has produced a list of timed notes (pitch + volume), ThermalSense must turn those into real audio waveforms.
+Here’s how that works under the hood—and what you’ll see documented in the code.

 ###  Frequency-to-Tone Mapping